 Do the cameras also record violations at night?

 Yes.
 The cameras can record violations in darkness.

 What about cyclists who run red lights?

-The red-light cameras will not detect and photograph cyclists who are red light runners.
+The red-light cameras are not used to detect and photograph cyclists who run a red light.
 Although cyclists are subject to the same traffic signal regulations as motorists, there is no current registration system that could verify a cyclists' identity in a photograph.

 Isn't regular police enforcement enough?